Skip to main content

 Width

-Line thickness or width can be specified in pixels 1px, points 2pt, meters 3m or calculated using the expression eval( zlinear( 13, 1px,1pt,max(2pt, 4m)). );.
-Read more about expressions in separate section.
+Line thickness or width can be specified in pixels 1px, points 2pt, meters 3m, or calculated using an expression such as eval( zlinear( 13, 1px,1pt,max(2pt, 4m)) );.
+Read more about expressions in the expressions section.

 Color